Ella Riot: Band as business

 Upon their formation in 2007, band members saw themselves as a business entity, a business to support them financially.
 In an October 2011 interview, band founder Duncan expressed pride in the fact that they "created a business and a band that toured from Alaska to Texas to Cozumel to Maine," and that they ran the business themselves.

 Michelle Chamuel

-Michelle Jacqueline Chamuel (born 1986), the vocalist and former member of the band took part in the fourth season of reality television singing competition The Voice, broadcast on NBC.
+Michelle Jacqueline Chamuel (born 1986), the vocalist and former member of the band took part in the fourth season of the reality television singing competition The Voice, broadcast on NBC.
 She was part of "Team Usher" and finished in second place.
-Chamuel lives in Amherst, Massachusetts and uses the producer moniker "The Reverb Junkie".
+She is also known by her producer moniker "The Reverb Junkie".